Up to One Third of Veterans Lost their Homes Since 2008

-Posted by Gordon Duff, Senior Editor on November 30, 2011, With 0 Reads, Filed under Corruption, Government, Military, Politics, VA Home Loans, Veterans, Veterans Affairs.
+Posted by Gordon Duff, Senior Editor on November 30, 2011, With 6223 Reads Filed under Corruption, Government & Politics, Military, Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.